List of ingredients and their benefits

 rose hydrosol - water

 Hydrosol - The condensed water that is left behind when plants are steam distilled to make essential oil.
 A little like waters made from roses and lavenders and other herbs, except more pure and a little more concentrated.
 You can make your own waters, just by steeping an herb in warm water and straining.
 Or, you can purchase hydrosols.
 See below.
 What is a hydrosol?
-Go to Sunscreen Lotion
+Recipe for Sunscreen Lotion

 rose petals - dried